 - Toe touches

 2. Choose Lighter Weights

 Lifting lighter weights can reduce your risk of joint injury.
 The more weight you lift, the greater the stress placed on your joints.
-To protect your joints, choose weights that are 50 percent to 70 percent of your one-rep max.
+Choose weights that are 50 percent to 70 percent of your one-rep max to protect your joints.
 You’ll have to perform more reps to achieve gains, but lifting lighter weights is easier on your joints than heavier weights.

 Some bodybuilders may reject the notion of lifting lighter weights, believing it will hinder their ability to gain muscle mass.
 According to a study conducted by researchers from McMaster University, however, this isn’t the case.

 After following 49 male athletes for three weeks, researchers from the Canadian university found athletes who lifted lighter weights for about 25 reps per set gained the same amount of muscle mass as athletes who lifted heavier weights for nearly half the number of reps.